 A cohesive, perverted Space Ghost, that has almost nothing to do with the news.

 It looks like the creators of the Ambiguously Gay Duo may have a new cult hit with Steven Colbert's Alpha Squad Seven: The New Tek Jansen Adventure.
 Even I am mildly obsessed.
+A visual comic strip, Tek is like a big hunk of brownie in your double fudge ice cream, a sinfully guilty pleasure.

 This is the third piece of the Tek Jansen epic.
 After airing some time last week, The Colbert Report episode re-run last night.